r7919/hack-wind/README.md

 ## File Description

 - This script can be used for random/custom testing, random testing uses `generator.cpp` which generates random inputs for the problem, contains many prewritten functions for generating PRNS, Random tree generator, shuffler.
-You can write your generator for a particular problem that you are testing.
+You can modify generator for a particular problem that you are testing.

 - Before executing the script update `generator.cpp` and `correct.cpp` which contains the attacking code (possibly yours) for that problem.